It can be due to multiple causes, ranging from mild and temporary to severe medical conditions.

 - The child is fatigued and less active.

-The pain in the injury remains even after a considerable period of time.
+The pain in the injury remains even after a considerable period.

 Unlike growing pains, shin splints are a medical condition that can affect both children and adults.
 It is often seen in younger athletes who regularly engage in strenuous physical activities.

-Shin splints occur when the muscles that are attached to the inner or outer side of the tibia become inflamed.
+Shin splints occur when the muscles attached to the tibia’s inner or outer side are inflamed.
 Symptoms can include pain around the tibia, which is generally worse at the start of any physical activity such as running.

 If ignored, pain can occur at any time, not just when doing physical activities; this occurs after significant damage has been suffered.

 There are a few ways that you can reduce pimple pain.
-First of all, it is just doing light exercise, preferably without weight, such as swimming.
-This helps the muscles to exercise but without the additional weight load on the lower leg.
+First, it is just doing light exercise, preferably without weight, like swimming.
+This helps the muscles exercise without the additional weight load on the lower leg.

 As a short-term solution, ice packs can help reduce muscle inflammation.
 Apply an ice pack regularly for 2-3 days and see if it helps.

-Be sure to wear supportive shoes that don’t contribute to leg pain.
+Be sure to wear supportive shoes that do not contribute to leg pain.
 In some cases, your pediatrician may recommend braces.

 When should I call the doctor?